How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 So how do you, as a seller, combat this kind of psychological manipulation?

-Apart from calling HIM on the hop or otherwise getting HIM floundering and flustering because he doesn't have a pad and pen handy (perhaps because you "accidentally" bumped into him outside his office)? :roll eyes:
+What can you do apart from calling HIM on the hop or otherwise getting HIM floundering and flustering because he doesn't have a pad and pen handy (perhaps because you "accidentally" bumped into him outside his office)?

 You do it by scheduling all calls.
 Do not tolerate him calling out of the blue.
 You have a business to run and he needs to respect your time.
 If you've got a broker or advisor handling your sale then the buyer should be calling the broker, not calling you!